etienne87/pytorch-stream-dataloader/README.md

     ...
 ```

-# Soon to be modified examples:
+# Schematic to understand DataLoading for RNN:

 ![](data/dataloader_figure.jpg)